+125-4.1 Requirements for all Excavation: Perform all excavation to foundation materials, satisfactory to the Engineer, regardless of the elevation shown in the Plans.
 Remove rock, boulders or other hard lumpy or unyielding material to a depth of 12 inches below the bottom of pipes and box culverts elevations.
-Remove muck or other soft material to a depth necessary to establish a firm foundation.
+Remove muck or other soft material to the depth indicated in the Plans or as directed by the Engineer.